maniospas/smoll/docs/std.md

 ```rust
 vec(float ptr unsafe_ptr, nat pos, nat length) -> (mut vec)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### vec - view a matrix as a vector
-*Defined in: std/sci/mat.s line 65*
+*Defined in: std/sci/mat.s line 66*

 ```rust
 vec(mat) -> (mut vec)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 # mat